stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 default:
   queue: midway2
-  time_per_instance: 10m
+  time_per_instance: 3m
-  instances_per_job: 2
+  instances_per_job: 20
   n_cpu: 1
   mem_per_cpu: 2G

-# module specific configurations
-# mostly to consolidate small jobs
 simulate:
   instances_per_job: 20

-score:
-  instances_per_job: 20
 ```

 The section `DSC` is required to provide various templates for a number of systems.
 Here `midway2` is a host provided by [The University of Chicago RCC group](https://rcc.uchicago.edu).
 Jobs are submitted to `partition=broadwl`.
 Typically it has 40 cores per node, allows for maximum of 40 concurrent jobs per user, and a maximum running time of 36hrs per job.
 These limitations have been reflected by the `max_*` values in the configuration.

-There are also 2 "derived" queue: `stephenslab` is a special partition on `midway2` that allows for different configurations, thus it is derived from `midway2` via `based_on: midway2`.
+There are also 2 "derived" queues: `stephenslab` is a special partition on `midway2` that allows for different configurations, thus it is derived from `midway2` via `based_on: midway2`.
 Also relevant is the `faraway2`, also `based_on: midway2`, but specifies the address of how to connect to `midway2`.
 Then DSC will assume that the request is made from a local computer and try to use the "local-host" mechanism to run jobs.

 The section `default` is also required.
 It provides default settings for all modules in the DSC.
 Available settings are: